appwrite/awesome-appwrite/README.md

 * **Godot + Appwrite** - A demo app to showcase Godot's integration with Appwrite.
 [Source Code](https://github.com/lohanidamodar/godot-appwrite)

 * **Gradely 2 - Grade Calculator** - A grade calulator app where you can monitor and store your grades, built with Appwrite and Flutter.
 [Source Code](https://github.com/generalxhd/Gradely2)
+* **GoRest** A demo app to showcase integrating appwrite apis with golang.
+Using database endpoints and examples [Source Code](https://github.com/maliaga-pantoja/golang-appwrite-demo)

 Share your apps here! send a pull request!